jhonatanvicg/See-Movie-Data/readme.md

 You can:

-    :heavy_check_mark: Check a synopsis for the movies.
+    ✔ Check a synopsis for the movies.
-    :heavy_check_mark: Make a favorites list.
+    ✔ Make a favorites list.
-    :heavy_check_mark: Search for and specific movie.
+    ✔ Search for and specific movie.

 Note:warning:

-If you cloned the repo and want to try it locale, you need a `Key API`, don't worry you can get it in [themoviedb](https://www.themoviedb.org/)
+If you cloned the repo and want to try it locale, you need a `Key API`, don't worry you can get it in [themoviedb](https://www.themoviedb.org/):movie_camera:

+And when you have it, create a file named `.env.local` in the root of the project, the content of the file it will be: `NEXT_PUBLIC_ APIKEY="YOUR API KEY HERE WITHOUT THE QUOTES"`:heart_on_fire:

 ## API